Dreaming of retirement?

 How it works

-• Defer social security and extend retirement
+• Defer social security to extend retirement

-• HECMs are govt. insured and safe
+• HECMs are government insured

-• Age in place and stay forever
+• Age in place & stay forever

 • Use home equity as a buffer for your retirement portfolio